Learning to Lead: Takeaways From Our 2020 Leadership Development Program

 Household names and big companies all over the globe are looking to play their part in the global battle against coronavirus.
 This kind of support comes in many shapes and sizes.
 It’s about doing what you can, no matter what that contribution may be.
 For some, it may be sewing masks, while for others, it’s giving up CEO salaries for the greater good.

 Publix, a Southeast grocery heavyweight, has been there to serve their community when they need it most.
 Publix updated their hours to open an hour later (8 AM) and close an hour earlier (8 PM).
 By making these changes, they protect their customers with increased sanitation protocol and giving their employees additional rest.
 As our team frequents Publix locations in the area, it is safe to say that we’ve been impressed with their diligent efforts to continuously have a team member sanitizing carts, baskets, checkout areas, and more.
-This kind of effort goes a long way in the trust of customers and displays leadership for wanting to keep everyone safe.
+This kind of effort goes a long way in the trust of customers and displays leadership to keep everyone safe.

 Publix followed up by announcing they’d open for their elderly customers at their normal 7 AM time on Tuesdays and Wednesdays.
 Given the hyperfocus on the elderly community with this virus, this extra hour to get groceries and pharmacy needs alleviates fears for large crowds and virus exposure.
 These might sound like small changes, but the intentionality of selflessly helping this group goes a long way in showing individuals that we are all in this together.